tinode/chat/INSTALL.md

  DB intializer needs to be run only once per installation.
 See [instructions](tinode-db/README.md) for more options.

+- Unpack JS client to a directory, for instance $HOME/tinode/example-react-js/ by first unzipping https://github.com/tinode/example-react-js/archive/master.zip then extract tinode.js from https://github.com/tinode/tinode-js/archive/master.zip to the same directory.

-- Run server `$GOPATH/bin/server -config=$GOPATH/src/github.com/tinode/chat/server/tinode.conf -static_data=$GOPATH/src/github.com/tinode/chat/server/static`
+- Run server `$GOPATH/bin/server -config=$GOPATH/src/github.com/tinode/chat/server/tinode.conf -static_data=$HOME/tinode/example-react-js/`

-- Check if everything is running properly by opening [http://localhost:6060/x/samples/chatdemo.html](http://localhost:6060/x/samples/chatdemo.html)
+- Test your installation by pointing your browser to http://localhost:6060/x/example-react-js/